 In larger centres, hotels feature coin-operated washing machines and dryers.
 Hand washing facilities are also available.
 On our Western Australia tours, hand washing facilities are available at each of our Wilderness Lodges (however, hand washing is not encouraged at Bungle Bungle Wilderness Lodge due to water conservation principles).

-Our Wilderness Lodges are licensed to sell alcohol with the exception of Hawk Dreaming Wilderness Lodge.
-They stock a range of alcoholic beverages for purchase, allowing you to enjoy an evening drink
+Every lodge and hotel in the Kimberley are licensed to sell alcohol.
+They stock a limited range of alcoholic beverages for purchase, allowing you to enjoy an evening drink (to guest over 18 years of age).
+Passengers cannot bring their own alcohol.

 Are there any luggage restrictions?

-Due to the vehicle size and strict regulations for vehicle weight, there is a limited luggage capacity.
-Please pack your required items into one small bag (no hard suitcases) weighing no more than 16 kgs.
-If you have excess luggage, please arrange for it to be stored at your hotel if returning to it post tour or organise for it to be forwarded to the tour’s final destination, prior to arrival at your end point.
-If you have purchased a tour including small aircraft (independent air tours) this places further restrictions on luggage allowances.
-Please note luggage and personal effects are limited to 10 kg on the aircraft and excess luggage will need to be stored at your Kununurra accommodation.
+Due to the vehicle size and strict regulations for vehicle weight, there is limited luggage capacity.
+Please pack your required items into one small bag (no hard suitcases) weighing no more than 16k gs.
+Alternatively, suitcases are acceptable if they fit within the following dimensions of 70cm length x 40cm width x 35cm height.
+APT duffle bags are available, enquire for more details.
+If you have excess luggage, please arrange for it to be stored at your hotel if returning to it post tour or organise for it to be forwarded to the tour’s final destination.
+If you have purchased a tour including small aircraft (independent air tours) further restrictions apply.
+Please note that the limit is 10 kg on the aircraft and excess luggage will need to be stored at your Kununurra accommodation.

 What about mobile phone coverage and the internet?